 You can eat them just as is or play around with rolling them in different toppings.
 I ended up going with my favorites- coconut and raw cacao powder but I think they’d also be really good with some chopped pistachios or toasted pecans.

-I’ve been carrying these around in my purse all week and they are the perfect pick me up for a mid-morning snack or a little something sweet after dinner.
+I always seem to be carrying these around in my purse and they are the perfect pick me up for a mid-morning snack or a little something sweet after dinner.

 - 1 cup cashews, raw

 - ½ cup almonds, raw

 - 1 cup dates (soak in boiling if not super fresh/soft)